My grandfather was not a watch person. He wore one watch for years, took it off at night, and left it at that.

 Some practical guidelines:

-- Wind it regularly if it’s manual wind.
-A watch that sits unwound for years will need service sooner.
+- Wind it regularly if it is manual wind.

-- Avoid water unless you’ve confirmed the gaskets are fresh and the watch has been pressure-tested.
+- Avoid water unless the gaskets are fresh and the watch has been tested.

-- Store it properly when not wearing it: in a watch box or soft pouch, away from magnets and extreme temperatures.
+- Store it properly when not wearing it.
+Use a watch box or soft pouch, away from magnets and extreme temperatures.

 - Wear it to things that matter.
 Weddings.
 Graduations.
-Dinners where you’d want him at the table.
+Dinners.

 The ending: the note inside the box

-After the service, after the new strap, after wearing the watch for a month, I went back to the cigar box.
-I’d taken everything out but hadn’t looked closely at the lining.
+After the service and the new strap, I went back to the cigar box and looked under the lining.

 “This watch has been on my wrist for every important day of my life.
 If you’re reading this, it’s yours now.
 Take it to someone who knows what they’re doing.
 Wind it on Sundays.
 Don’t worry about the scratch.”